theRealRobG/m3u8/README.md

         }
     }
 }
-// This is used to know when m3u8 parsing should consider parsing the information as a known tag. impl IsKnownName for CustomImageTag<'_> {
+// This is used to know when m3u8 should consider parsing the information as a known tag. impl CustomTag<'_> for CustomImageTag {
     fn is_known_name(name: &str) -> bool {
         match name {
             "-X-IMAGES-ONLY" | "-X-TILES" => true,